Milan to Cinque Terre by Train, Driving and Day Trip

 Wondering “How do I get from Milan to Cinque Terre by train?”
 Well, let us help!
 Not only is train travel one of the best way to get to the five villages of Cinque Terre, but it’s also the most convenient and hassle-free way.
 Whether you’re traveling from Milan to Cinque Terre for a day trip or a long weekend, booking an Italian train ticket is a fantastic way to get to Cinque Terre.

 Train not your thing?
 No worries!
 We’ll cover day trips to Cinque Terre and driving to Cinque Terre too!
 Doesn’t matter how you get to Cinque Terre, just get to her.
 Cinque Terre is well worth a visit!

 Milan to Cinque Terre by Train, Driving & Day Trip

 Pin it & Save For Later!

 What Is The Best Way To Visit Cinque Terre?

 First things first, let’s get to Italy.
-One of the closet airports to Cinque Terre is Milan International Airport (the other two are Pisa International Airport and Genoa International Airport).
-However, even though you fly into Milan, flying won’t land you directly into Cinque Terre.
+One of the closest airports to Cinque Terre is Milan International Airport (the other two are Pisa International Airport and Genoa International Airport).
+However, even though you fly into Milan, flying won’t land you directly in Cinque Terre.
 You’ll need to take additional forms of transportation to get to the coastal villages of Cinque Terre.